Karl Graul

 Karl Graul (6 February 1814 – 10 November 1864) was a leader of Leipzig Lutheran mission and a Tamil scholar.
 He was born in a poor weaver family in Germany.
 He moved to India as the director of the Lutheran Leipzig Mission in 1849 and there he mastered Tamil.

 Graul was one of the foremost figures in missiology.
 His approach towards caste system was considered to be too lenient by his critics since he considered that caste system would fade on its own accord and Christian organizations need not interfere with local traditions.
 He also advocated the supremacy of Lutheranism over other Christian denominations and found it hard to cooperate with Anglicans in India.

 Early life

-Karl Graul was born in Wörlitz, Duchy of Anhalt, into a poor weaver's family.
+Karl Graul was born in Wörlitz, in the Duchy of Anhalt-Dessau, into a poor weaver's family.
 In spite of his poor background he received good education in classical and modern languages as well as in theology.
 However, as for as mission and missiology is concerned he was entirely self-taught.